 - How to report an information security incident

 Safety Reports Reports and Policies

 The Sonoma State Police Department and the Clery Coordination Team maintain a daily crime log that tracks incidents occurring on campus to ensure our campus community remains safe.
 Also, the university produces numerous other reports on safety issues including the Annual Security Report.
 The university’s interactive campus map provides information about pathways on campus and locations of emergency blue-light phones.

 - Daily Crime Log

 - Police Policies and Manuals

-Office for the Prevention of Harassment and Discrimination as well as the Clery Compliance Team offer many off-campus and Sonoma County resources for employees and students, including mental health resources, Sonoma State Police Department, and local assistance centers and hospitals.
+The Office for the Prevention of Harassment and Discrimination and the Clery Compliance Team offer many off-campus and Sonoma County resources for employees and students, including mental health resources, Sonoma State Police Department, and local assistance centers and hospitals.